James Gilbert “Jim” Pepper

 Jim Pepper Native Arts Council

 We are a Native American-led 501c3 charitable organization celebrating and exploring the legacy of the great Kaw/Creek musician Jim Pepper, raising awareness of and creating opportunities for Indigenous musicians, and improving access to culturally-relevant musical education for Native American students.
-We are developing culturally relevant curriculum for grades 9 through 12, which we have named Speak/Sing Native.
+In 2024, we are developing a culturally relevant music education curriculum under contract with the Oregon Department of Education and the Southern Oregon Educational Service District for grades K-2, 3-5, 6-8 and 9-12.

 Donate to Native American and Indigenous Music Education Today